- Search The Registry

 Officially the Universal African Black Cross Nurses; an international organization of nurses which was founded based upon the model of the Red Cross.
 They were established to provide health services and education to people of African descent.
 In 1920, Henrietta Vinton Davis established the Black Cross Nurses (BCN) in Philadelphia as an auxiliary of (UNIA).
 The BCN served as the women's auxiliary of the UNIA, placing women in a supportive role, while the men's auxiliary served in a protective role.
 Marcus Garvey wanted everyone in the UNIA to feel they belonged within the organization, and the BCN served that purpose for women.

 In addition, upon graduation from the course, each member was required to purchase and wear their official uniform.
-All white uniforms including dress, shoes, stockings and a cap adorned with a black cross encircled by a red background with a green center were worn for dress and official functions.
-Duty uniforms, consisted of a green dress over which was worn an ivory apron accompanied by black shoes and stockings, set the BCN nurses apart from other nurses and united them as symbolically as members.
+All white uniforms including dress, shoes, stockings, and a cap adorned with a black cross encircled by a red background with a green center were worn for the dress and official functions.
+Duty uniforms consisted of a green dress over which was worn an ivory apron accompanied by black shoes and stockings, set the BCN nurses apart from other nurses and united them as symbolically as members.
 Green was chosen as a representation of growth and renewal.

 Criticism of the dress and cape stemmed from a comparison to a nun's habit, while UNIA men's uniforms resembled military attire.
 Additional responsibilities of the BCN included singing in a choir and marching in parades.
 Choir rehearsals were on Friday.
 Marching practice was necessary as local chapters participated in parades on holidays such as Memorial Day and the Fourth of July, sometimes carrying the Black Nationalist flag.